OpenMPT/openmpt/installer/packageTemplate/readme.txt

     what can be done in OpenMPT with only a few kilobytes.
 History.txt: Version history.
 mptrack.exe: Main executable.
+PluginBridge32.exe: Plugin bridge server for 32-bit VST plugins.
+PluginBridge64.exe: Plugin bridge server for 64-bit VST plugins.
-OpenMPT_SoundTouch_f32.dll: SoundTouch library used in time stretching feature. readme.txt: this document unmo3.dll: Used in MO3-file import.
+OpenMPT_SoundTouch_f32.dll: SoundTouch library used in time stretching feature. readme.txt: This document unmo3.dll: Used in MO3-file import.
-OMPT_1.20_ReleaseNotes.html: Release notes for this version.
+OMPT_1.23_ReleaseNotes.html: Release notes for this version.

 License
 -------

 OpenMPT is partially under the following license:

-> Copyright (c) 2004-2013, OpenMPT contributors
+> Copyright (c) 2004-2014, OpenMPT contributors
 > Copyright (c) 1997-2003, Olivier Lapicque
 > All rights reserved.
 >